derekphilipau/museum-nextjs-search/README.md

 npx ts-node --compiler-options {\"module\":\"CommonJS\"} ./importElasticsearchData.ts
 ```

-The import process will take some time, as it inserts 100 documents at a time using Elasticsearch bulk and then rests for a couple seconds.
-There are about 100,000 documents to index in the default dataset.
+The import process will take some time, as it inserts 100 documents at a time using Elasticsearch bulk and then rests for a couple seconds. `importElasticsearchData.ts` is currently set to use the sample dataset, edit it to use the full dataset.
+There are about 10,000 documents in the sample dataset and 100,000 documents in the default dataset.

 ## License